Prithvi3141/Project1/README.md

 -> Project 1 aims at developing a rudimentary thermostat making use of Raspberry Pi, DHT22 Temperature/Humidity sensor and QT for gui or interface development.

--> As part of the requirements UI allows for request of temperature and humidity values and displays the time of recording of temperature humidity.
+-> As part of the requirements UI allows for request of temperature and humidity values and displays the time of recording of temperature and humidity.

 -> The UI handles not receiving data gracefully.
 UI shows an error stating that data has not been received and it informs the user to make a request again.